Description

 • ^As of the 1939 publication date of M.Dv.
 Nr.
 170,47, no AA version of the HE L/4,4 nose fuze was in service for these weapons.
 However, the post-war USN NAVTECMISEU Technical Report #191-45 "Standard German Projectile Fuzes" lists the time fuze Z.Z.
 S/60 nA as being used on the 28 cm Spgr.
 L/4,4 Kz (m.Hb) which implicitly means that sometime during the war an AA version of this projectile was issued.
 The AA projectile was the same as the standard HE Nose Fuze projectile, but had a time fuze in place of the instantaneous impact fuze and did not use the ballistic cap (windshield).
 This AA projectile was similar to that for the 15 cm/60 (5.9") SK C/25, see Anti-Aircraft Projectiles on that datapage for a sketch.

-• ^Fore and Main charges were rammed together.
+• ^Fore and rear charges were rammed together.

 • ^During World War I the same cartridge case was used for the 28 cm SK L/40, 28 cm SK L/45 and 28 cm SK L/50 guns.
-During World War II it appears that the same cartridge case was still used for these three guns and for the newer 28 cm SKC/28 and 28 cm SKC/34 guns.
+During World War II it appears that the same cartridge case was still used for these older guns as well as for for the newer 28 cm SKC/28 and 28 cm SKC/34 guns.

 • ^This is the design figure.
 "German Warships 1815-1945" says that the actual outfit ranged from 105 to 150 rounds.